Why Energy Strategy Belongs in the Rural Healthcare Resilience Plan

 Annual Cost & Outage Risk Exposure

-Exhibit H (example scenario): EaaS can reduce utility costs and reactive maintenance while adding a service fee that buys defined resilience outcomes (coverage, uptime, response time).
-The economic case is often risk-adjusted: fewer emergency rentals, fewer spoiled medications, fewer canceled procedures, and less crisis labor.
+Exhibit D: EaaS can reduce utility costs and reactive maintenance while adding a service fee that buys defined resilience outcomes (coverage, uptime, response time).
+The economic case is often risk-adjusted: fewer emergency rentals, fewer spoiled medications, fewer canceled procedures, and less risky labor.

 Evaluate EaaS in 8 Steps